 In all likelihood, this pattern could serve as a blueprint for the disruption of other industries as well.
 With the rise of 3D printers, even manufacturing-intensive industries could be disrupted by platforms.
 The ability to buy designs and print out objects could reshape the way companies design and deliver products.

 Rethinking MARKETING on networks:

 Traditionally, advertising has served as the dominant model for creating awareness about an offering.
 Advertising, however, has been neither sustainable nor scalable as a growth strategy.
-Scaling advertising requires additional infusion of money, and may in fact yield diminishing returns in certain cases.
+Scaling advertising requires an additional infusion of money, and may, in fact, yield diminishing returns in certain cases.

 However, this new medium needs to be leveraged with caution.
 Companies that have misused viral marketing (e.g. Facebook apps sending unsolicited invites repeatedly) have lost engagement from consumers.

 While the attractive ROI of viral marketing is well-known, its execution is often erroneously reduced to putting up share buttons and offering incentives to users to share content/information.
 Instead, the companies that have succeeded with leveraging viral growth have employed one of two strategies.